 Food technologists are concerned with the management of foods from the time of production until they reach the consumer.
-It is their responsibility that they do not spoil or perish.
+It is their responsibility to see that foods do not spoil or perish.
 This covers handling, transportation, storage and packaging of fresh and prepared foods and the techniques for preservation such as cold storage, freezing, canning, dehydration and packaging.